swannilla/Roblox-Cafe-Greetings/greetings.md

 # ↳ ❝ copy and paste ¡! ❞

 Hello!
-Welcome to (cafe), my name is (name).
+Welcome to frappe, my name is swannilla.
 What can I do for you today?

 Salutations!
 Welcome to (cafe).
 What would you like to drink/eat today?